danielferreira-dias/mcp-football-stats/README.md

 # Football Stats MCP

-A Model Context Protocol (MCP) implementation for fetching and analyzing football statistics using the FotMob API.
+A Model Context Protocol (MCP) implementation for fetching and analyzing football statistics.

 Note: This particular MCP is not a final product and will be updated as time goes by.